gshipley/enterprise_training/AdminTraining.md

 	# The logic to stop your application should be put in this script.
 	wget http://${OPENSHIFT_INTERNAL_IP}:${OPENSHIFT_INTERNAL_PORT}?action=stop

-See the src/test/MyHttpServer.java source to understand how the java application is making use of the OpenShift environment variables to interact with the server environment.
+See the *src/test/MyHttpServer.java* source to understand how the Java application is making use of the OpenShift Enterprise environment variables to interact with the server environment.

 **Lab 27 Complete!**
 <!--BREAK-->
-#**Lab 28:  Java EE applications using JBoss EAP (Estimated time: 30 minutes)**
+#**Lab 28:  Developing Java EE applications using JBoss EAP (Estimated time: 30 minutes)**

 **Server used:**